carlosmarinho/superchat-rails/README.md

   As the urgency and the lack of time I couldn't do any tests yet, but we were supposed to do the test as soon as possible

-#### CSS, HTML
+### CSS, HTML, JS, Ajax

 #### Refactor CSS to SASS
    Although we use a extension '.scss' I really didn't implement anything with sass, so it's really necessary to refactor this css part

+#### Change the views/layouts/application.html.erb to slim file

+   Change the views/layouts/application.html.erb to a slim file

+#### Refactor some pages from devise that is still in .erb

+   Refactor some pages from devise that is still in .erb to .slim,
-### Treat Error handling right
+#### Treat Error handling right when sending message

-   Instead of showing a simple alert we should open a modal with the possible errors
+   If we got an error attempting to send the messege, instead of showing a simple alert we should open a modal with the possible errors

 #### Ajax interactions when change conversations